 These blackened shrimp skewers are nothing short of delicious, wonderfully seasoned little morsels of seafood!
 The trick to really great shrimp skewer?
 First, you want to try to get your hands on FRESH shrimp (if possible).
 Peel and devein the shrimp, but leave the tails on (makes for slightly easier finger fooding, in my opinion).
 These shrimp are first quickly marinated in some fresh lime juice!
 NOTE, however, to not leave them in the juice for too long or you’ll have shrimp ceviche.
 After they’ve sat in the juice for a spell, dust with the seasoning blend and get ready to grill those bad boys up!
 If you’ve got an actual grill, I recommend applying oil to the grate to help keep the shrimp from sticking.
 If you don’t have a grill, don’t worry – you can also make these on your stovetop.
 Just grab a nice big pan, apply some oil, turn the heat up, and cook until they’re done on both sides.

 These would be GREAT served next to the Easy Citrus Guacamole and some Chili Lime Plantain Chips if you *happen* to be hosting a Super Bowl party this weekend (or just happen to want something especially delicious and festive for dinner).
+Or you can wrap them in your favorite paleo friendly tortilla for some extra fun!

 I hope you enjoy!